davidmweber/scopus/README.md

 * For OSX, `otool` and `install_name_tool` are your friends.
 See [here](http://www.tribler.org/trac/wiki/MacBinaries) for more details.

-This library explicitly copies the dynamic libraries out of the resources directory in the jar file to a unique location (`/tmp/scopus_418af7c0b63` on Linux systems) from where it loads them.
+This library explicitly copies the dynamic libraries out of the resources directory in the jar file to a unique location (something like `/tmp/scopus_418af7c0b63` on Linux systems) from where it loads them.
+The temporary files are deleted when the JVM exits.
 Note that if you have existing installations of Opus, the linker will likely find that library rather than the bundled one (demonstrated for Linux).
 This may cause the test cases to fail.